Ma-i: Religion

-Precluding the findings of any Buddhist artifacts in Ma-i, an American archaeologist, Henry Otley Beyer, was able to excavate from Palawan, an island Southwest of Mindoro which is presumably Ma-i, a clay medallion of a Buddhist Bodhisattva.
-The presence of this Buddhist religious item along with the incorporation of Tantric philosophical and religious ideals in Tagalog vocabulary maybe proofs that indeed Ma-i was practicing Buddhism before the advent of Islam.
+Precluded from finding any Buddhist artifacts in Ma-i, Henry Otley Beyer, an American archaeologist, was able to excavate from Palawan (an island southwest of Mindoro that is presumably Ma-i) a clay medallion of a Buddhist Bodhisattva.
+The presence of this Buddhist religious item, along with the incorporation of Tantric philosophical and religious ideals in Tagalog vocabulary, may be proofs that indeed Ma-i was practicing Buddhism before the advent of Islam.

 Food

 The Chinese records made no specific note of the solid food the people of Ma-i ate, but the Daoyi Zhilüe did describe their process for making alcoholic beverages:

 Clothing

 The Zhu Fan Zhi describes the people of Ma-i as covering themselves "with a cloth like a sheet or hide their bodies with a loin cloth."
 And the Daoyi Zhilüe, written a century later, describes the clothing and coiffure of the people of Ma-i, saying "In their customs they esteem the quality of chastity and uprightness.
 Both men and women do up their hair in a mallet-like tress.
 They wear a blue cotton shirt."